 For the fifth consecutive season the Raptors (50-19) have won at least 50 games, after going their first 20 seasons falling short of that mark.
 They improved to 4-1 in the NBA’s restart at Walt Disney World.

-For the Raptors on Sunday, Norman Powell had 16 points, while Kyle Lowry finished with 15 points but nine turnovers.
+Norman Powell had 16 points, while Kyle Lowry finished with 15 points but nine turnovers.

 “It wasn’t very pretty tonight, it was hard work, but it was good defence and timely plays when we needed them and it’s a ‘W’ and it’s a 4-1 record in the bubble, and a 50-win season,” coach Nick Nurse said.
 “I don’t expect Kyle to have nine turnovers very often in a game.
 I think it’s probably just a little bit of an anomaly.”